Free DICOM Viewers and Radiology PACS Software Programs

 Dr Razz - (Macintosh) Dr Razz is a 16 bit image display and analysis program for Macintosh color computers.
 The program has been optimized for display of radiographic CT and MRI images, although any 16 bit image stored in a raster file format (with or without a header) can in principle be viewed.
 Features include near real-time window width and window level adjustments on the full 16 bit image data on standard Macintosh graphic hardware.
 Images can be viewed individually, or a series of images (eg, a CT or MRI exam) can be viewed in an image stack.
 Most non-compressed CT and MRI images can be opened automatically, without entering any image parameters.
 In the 'Auto' open mode, the program attempts to automatically determine image type (CT vs. MRI), presence of a header and byte order (little endian vs. big endian).
 However, a 'Custom' open mode allows complete adjustment of these and other parameters.
 Images created with the General Electric 'ximg' image extraction tool can be opened directly, even if compressed.
 The window width and window level setting can be interactively changed via the window/level control, or by the arrow keys.

 Universal PACS - (Windows) UniPACS DICOM Viewer is a small and free subset of the UniPACS Viewing Workstation.
-It will allow you to open DICOM files, analyze them with the most common tools (window/level, zoom, etc.), save DICOM images into BMP, PGM, JPEG or Power Point files, and anonymize your DICOM data.
+The DICOM viewer will allow you to open DICOM files, analyze them with the most common tools (window/level, zoom, etc.), save DICOM images into BMP, PGM, JPEG or Power Point files, and anonymize your DICOM data.
 It will allow you to open DICOM files, analyze them with the most common tools (window/level, zoom, etc.), save DICOM images into BMP, PGM, JPEG or Power Point files, and anonymize your DICOM data.

 ezDICOM - (Windows) This software is designed to display most medical images: MRI, CT, X-ray, and ultrasound.
 All versions of ezDICOM can automatically detect and open Analyze, DICOM, Genesis, Interfile, Magnetom, Somatom and NEMA images.